trueadm/ripple/README.md

 ## Missing Features

 - **SSR**: Ripple is currently an SPA only.
 It will have SSR soon!
 Hydration to follow after.
-- **Types**: The codebase is gradually improving its JSDoc TS types, help welcome!

 ## Getting Started